gosquared/node-gosquared/README.md

 # node-gosquared

-This node module works with the [GoSquared API](api-docs), making it really easy to integrate GoSquared with your node app.
+This node module works with the [GoSquared API][api-docs], making it really easy to integrate GoSquared with your node app.

 It can be used as an easy proxy for frontend JavaScript so you don't publically expose your API Key.